bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRAS/AL22/Dataset/README.md

 The **Primary route** (*IfcAlignment* named *Alignment 1_Primary route*) is made of the following **9 horizontal segments**:

+NOTE: units in the table below are in meters (m)
 <div align="center">

 | # | Type of segment | From (pk) | To (pk)  | Segment length |